DNS

 dig @<network dns server> m4lwhere.org -t axfr

-dig @<network dns server> AXFR m4lwhere.org
+dig @<network dns server> AXFR m4lwhere.orgnslookup

 C:\Users\m4lwhere> nslookup